Features of Inherited Cancers

 Those who do not inherit the predisposition are not at increased cancer risk.

-see if a mutation can be found.
-Do this before testing relatives who have not had
+the mutation can help in making decisions about testing relatives who have not had